WaRtr0/francinette-image/SECURITY.md

 We'll keep the details under wraps until the issue is ironed out.
 After that, we'll spill the beans with full transparency.

-A huge thanks for helping us keep our code top-notch and secure!
+Many thanks for your contribution!